-L e v e l Performance Indicator Name Yearend Performance Standard FY 2013-2014 Actual Yearend Performance FY 2013-2014 Performance Ind Performance Standard as Initially Appropriated FY 2014-2015 Existing Performance Standard FY 2014-2015 Performance At Continuation Budget Level FY 2015-2016 Performance At Executive Budget Level FY 2015-2016 K Percentage of diabetic patients with long term glycemic control (LAPAS CODE - 15496) 50% 55% 50% 50% 50% 50%
+Performance Indicator Values L e v e l Performance Indicator Name Yearend Performance Standard FY 2014-2015 Actual Yearend Performance FY 2014-2015 Performance Standard as Initially Appropriated FY 2015-2016 Existing Performance Standard FY 2015-2016 Performance At Continuation Budget Level FY 2016-2017 Performance At Executive Budget Level FY 2016-2017 Percentage of diabetic patients with long term glycemic control (LAPAS CODE - 15496) 50% 52% 50% 50% 50% 50%

 Diabetes mellitus is a disease of the pancreas (an organ behind your stomach).
 Normally, the pancreas releases a hormone called insulin that helps the body store and use the sugar and fat from the food individuals eat.
 Diabetes occurs when the pancreas does not produce any insulin, or the pancreas produces very little insulin or when the body does not respond appropriately to insulin, a condition called "insulin resistance."
 The hemoglobin A1C test, also called a glycated hemoglobin test, measures the proportion of hemoglobin molecules in a patient's red blood cells that have glucose attached to them (and thus are glycated).
-Once glycated, a hemoglobin molecule stays that way throughout the 3 to 4 month lifecycle of its red blood cells are continually dying and being replaced, so at any given time they have a range of ages in the patient's body.
+Once glycated, a hemoglobin molecule stays that way throughout the 3 to 4 month lifecycle of its red blood cell.
+Red blood cells are continually dying and being replaced, so at any given time they have a range of ages in the patient's body.
 LSU-HCSD's systemwide standard is 50%.
 The hemoglobin A1C goal for people with Type 2 diabetes is less than 7%.
 The finding of a major diabetes study, the Diabetes Control and Complications Trial (DCCT), found patients who keep their hemoglobin A1C levels close to 7% have a much better chance of delaying or preventing complications that affect the eyes, kidneys, and nerves than people with a hemoglobin A1C of approximately 9%.
 The United Kingdom Prospective Diabetes Study (UKPDS), a 20 year study that involves more than 5,000 people with type 2 diabetes, showed that intensive blood glucose control significantly reduces the risk of major diabetic eye disease and early kidney damage.
-Definition-American Diabetes Association & the Department of Patient Education and Health Information/Department of Endocrinology at the Cleveland Clinic - Percentage of Diabetics with current A1C <= 7 is calculated by taking the number of diabetics with current HbgA1c<=7 and dividing that by the number of diabetics with current HbgA1c.
+Definition-American Diabetes Association & the Department of Patient Education and Health Information/Department of Endocrinology at the Cleveland Clinic - Percentage of Diabetics with current A1C <= 7 is calculated by taking the number of diabetics with current HbgA1c